GIScience/ohsome-quality-api/docs/development_setup.md

 #### VCR (Videocassette recorder) for tests

-All tests that are calling function which are dependent on external resources (E.g. ohsome API) have to use the [VCR.py](https://vcrpy.readthedocs.io) module: "VCR.py records all HTTP interactions that take place [...]."
+All tests that are calling function, which are dependent on external resources (e.g. ohsome API) have to use the [VCR.py](https://vcrpy.readthedocs.io) module: "VCR.py records all HTTP interactions that take place […]."
 This ensures that the positive test result is not dependent on the external resource.
 The cassettes are stored in the test directory within [fixtures/vcr_cassettes](workers/tests/integrationtests/fixtures/vcr_cassettes).
 These cassettes are supposed to be integrated (committed and pushed) to the repository.
 If necessary, the cassettes can be re-recorded by deleting the cassettes and run all tests again.
 This is not necessary in normal cases, because not-yet-stored requests are downloaded automatically.

 Writing tests using VCR.py with our custom decorator is as easy as: